 1. (a) Board of Directors Disclose the identity of Directors who are independent.
-The Company has determined that 6 of its current 10 Directors are "independent", within the meaning of NI 58-101.
-The following Directors are "independent": - Johan Holtzhausen - John Kelly - Leigh Wilson - Nick Clarke - Geralda Wildschutt - Gordon Wylie (b) Disclose the identity of Directors who are not independent, and describe the basis for that determination.
-Each of Steven Curtis, Victor Gapare, Dana Roets and Mark Learmonth is not "independent" within the meaning of NI 58-101.
+The Company has determined that 6 of its current 9 Directors are "independent", within the meaning of NI 58-101.
+The following Directors are "independent": - Johan Holtzhausen - John Kelly - Nick Clarke - Geralda Wildschutt - Gordon Wylie - Tariro Gadzikwa (b) Disclose the identity of Directors who are not independent, and describe the basis for that determination.
+Each of Steven Curtis, Victor Gapare and Mark Learmonth is not "independent" within the meaning of NI 58-101.
 Messrs.
-Gapare, Roets and Learmonth are full-time paid executive officers. (c) Disclose whether or not a majority of Directors are independent, describe what the Board does to facilitate its exercise of independent judgment in carrying out its responsibilities.
+Gapare and Learmonth are full-time paid executives.
+Mr Curtis is not offering himself for reappointment as a Director at the Meeting. (c) Disclose whether or not a majority of Directors are independent, describe what the Board does to facilitate its exercise of independent judgment in carrying out its responsibilities.
 As per (a) and (b) above, a majority of the Directors are "independent", within the meaning of NI 58-101. (d) If a Director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the Director and the other issuer.
-The only Directors who act as a director of other reporting issuers (or the equivalent) and the names of the reporting issuers are: Johan Holtzhausen - DRDGOLD Limited Nick Clarke - Central Asia Metals Plc Gordon Wylie - Chaarat Gold Holdings Limited (e) Disclose whether or not the independent Directors hold regularly scheduled meetings at which non-independent Directors and members of management are not in attendance.
+The only Directors who act as a director of other reporting issuers (or the equivalent) and the names of the reporting issuers are: Johan Holtzhausen - DRDGOLD Limited Nick Clarke - Central Asia Metals Plc Gordon Wylie - Chaarat Gold Holdings Limited Geralda Wildschutt - Northam Platinum Holdings Limited (e) Disclose whether or not the independent Directors hold regularly scheduled meetings at which non-independent Directors and members of management are not in attendance.
 If the independent Directors hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently completed financial year.
 If the independent Directors do not hold such meetings, describe what the Board does to facilitate open and candid discussion among its independent Directors.
-The Company usually holds at least one regularly scheduled in-person Board meeting annually, held in conjunction with the annual general meeting of Shareholders, occasional other in-person meetings and a number of regularly scheduled or special telephone conference Board meetings each year.
-Following the lifting of travel restrictions resulting from the COVID-19 pandemic, all scheduled meetings in 2022 were held with a majority of Directors in attendance in-person.
-The agendas of these meetings occasionally include the holding of a meeting "in camera" which excludes participation by executive Directors representing management of the Company.
-For instance, an "in camera" session took place during the Audit Committee meeting held on March 15, 2022 at which the financial statements for the year ending December 31, 2022 were considered.
+The Company usually holds four regularly scheduled in-person Board meetings annually, and occasional other special telephone conference Board meetings each year.
+The agendas of meetings all include the opportunity to hold "in camera" sessions which exclude participation by executive Directors and management of the Company.
+For instance, an "in camera" session took place during the Audit Committee meeting held on March 22, 2023 at which the financial statements for the year ending December 31, 2022 were considered.
 Open and candid discussion is encouraged at all meetings and especially during "in camera" sessions.
 Meetings only include meetings of the independent Directors if such a meeting is requested by an independent Director.
-In 2022 there was a total of 6 meetings of the Board of Directors and no meetings were requested to be attended only by independent Directors. (f) Disclose whether or not the chair of the Board is an independent Director.
-If the Board has a chair or lead Director who is an independent Director, disclose the identity Leigh Wilson, the Chairman of the Board, is independent.
-The Chairman of the Board has the responsibility of overseeing the efficient operation of the Board and its committees.
+In 2023 there was a total of nine meetings of the Board of Directors and no meetings were requested to be attended only by independent Directors. ( f ) Disclose whether or not the chair of the Board is an independent Director.
+If the Board has a chair or lead Director who is an independent Director, disclose the identity of the independent chair or lead Director, and describe his or John Kelly, the chairperson of the Board, is independent.
+The chairperson of the Board has the responsibility of overseeing the efficient operation of the Board and its committees.